 The new Bentley Flying Spur

 The second-generation 2014 Bentley Flying Spur, launched at the 2013 Geneva Motor Show, received a new and evolutionary look that's a little sexier but still on the conservative side.
 The re-engineered body and chassis aim to provide a sportier driving experience, while the cabin is quieter than ever.
-Its W-12 engine received a substantial power boost--to 616 hp and 580 pound-feet--and it's now mated with an eight-speed automatic transmission.
+Its W-12 engine received a substantial output boost--to 616 hp and 580 pound-feet--and it's now mated to an excellent eight-speed automatic transmission.

 As you'd expect, the fit and finish of the Flying Spur are exquisite.
-Buyers can choose from a range of matched veneers, leathers and trims--or can bring their own choices to the design table.
-Other additions to the Flying Spur include wireless hotspot capability, a Rear Seat Entertainment suite, and a new feature that lets passengers control more features from the back seat.
+Buyers can choose from a range of matched veneers, leathers, and trims--or can bring their own choices to the design table.
+Other additions to the Flying Spur include wireless hotspot capability, a rear-seat entertainment suite, and a new feature that lets passengers control more vehicle functions from the back seat.

 Neither the NHTSA nor the IIHS have produced crash-test scores for the Flying Spur, but it's replete with airbags in all directions, as well as traction and stability control integrated with its anti-lock brakes.
 The standard all-wheel drive can also be seen as somewhat of a safety item, as well.